Cancel pet owner liability insurance in the event of death

 Katrin Straub

 The loss of a loved one is painful and raises many questions.
-One of these often concerns the deceased's pet owner's liability insurance.
-Find out here how to proceed correctly as an heir to cancel or adjust the insurance and avoid unnecessary costs.
+One of them often concerns the deceased’s pet owner liability insurance.
+Find out here how to proceed correctly as an heir to cancel or amend the insurance and avoid unnecessary costs.

 The topic in brief and concise terms